 Senna leaf provides the main laxative power, alongside buckthorn extract for additional laxative effects and a host of other herbal remedies.
 There is some aloe vera gel, but not much else in the way of oils, nor are there any probiotic ingredients.

-Naturo Sciences’ Colon Care has some great ingredients, but it’s impossible to tell whether they’ll be effective, because the proprietary blend hides the amount of each ingredient in the blend.
-Yes, there is senna, flax, prune juice, and acidophilus probiotic bacteria, but is there enough to be efficacious?
+QFL Inner Clean Capsules have some great ingredients, but it’s impossible to tell whether they’ll be effective, because the proprietary blend hides the amount of each ingredient in the blend.
+Yes, there is senna, flax, oat bran, and aloe vera, but is there enough to be efficacious?

 9. NutraTech Ultra Cleanse

 NutraTech has some quality ingredients, but unfortunately they’re all at the bottom of the list of their “proprietary blend” ingredients.
 Senna, prune juice, and flaxseed oil are all great, but they are among the least prevalent ingredients in the blend.

 Plus, we don’t know the absolute amount of these ingredients.
 This calls the efficacy of this supplement into question, even though there aren’t any issues with the ingredients themselves.